 If the final amount is negative, the calculation produces a refund.
 If the amount is positive, a surcharge results.

-This policy applies to all NEER decisions made on or after July 15, 2011 with respect to claims with injury dates of January 1, 2008 and later.
+This policy applies to all NEER decisions made on or after November 1, 2021.

 Policy review schedule

 This policy will be reviewed within five years of the application date.

 This document replaces 13-02-02 dated January 4, 2021.

 This document was previously published as: